-Cooling costs are verifiable utility expenses related to the operation of air conditioning systems or room air conditioners.
+WV INCOME MAINTENANCE MANUAL CHAPTER 10 Income 10.4 Cooling costs are verifiable utility expenses relate the operation of air conditioning systems or room conditioners.
 Fans are not air conditioners.
-NOTE: In order to qualify for the SUA, the heating or cooling costs billed to the client on a regular basis must be for the primary source of heating or cooling.

-EXAMPLE: The use of electric space heaters by a family, whose primary source of heating is free gas, does not qualify the AG for the SUA.

-(b) Separate Billing

-The expense for heating or cooling costs must be a billing separate and apart from the rent or mortgage payment.

-This includes the following:

-- Residents of private rental housing who are billed by the landlord based on actual use or charged a flat rate separately from the rent - AG's that live in separate residences, but share a single meter - AG's that rent different residences in the same building, and one is billed for heating and one is billed for cooling.

-NOTE: Residents of public housing with central utility meters who are billed for excess heating or cooling costs are not eligible for the SUA unless they receive LIEAP.
-See item (c) below.

-(c) LIEAP Recipients

-AG's which are recipients of LIEAP are eligible to receive the SUA.
-A recipient of LIEAP is defined as either of the following:
+NOTE: In order to qualify for the SUA, the heatin cooling costs billed to the client on a regular b must be for the primary source of heating or coolin asis EXAMPLE: The use of electric space heaters be family, whose primary source of heating is free does not qualify the AG for the SUA. (b) Separate Billing The expense for heating or cooling costs must be billing separate and apart from the rent or mortg payment.
+This includes the following: Residents of private rental housing who billed by the landlord based on actual use charged a flat rate separately from the rent AG's that live in separate residences, but sh a single meter nare AG's that rent different residences in the sabuilding, and one is billed for heating and is billed for cooling.
+NOTE: Residents of public housing with cer utility meters who are billed for excess hea or cooling costs are not eligible for the S unless they receive LIEAP.
+See item below. iting SUA (c) LIEAP Recipients AG's which are recipients of LIEAP are eligible receive the SUA.
+A recipient of LIEAP is defined either of the following: